Markus-Hefner/Portfolio-Project-3/README.md

 - GitHub was used to store the code.
 - Heroku was used to deploy the code in Code Institute's mock terminal.

+## Testing

+### Code Validation

+- The PEP8 Python Validator was used to check the code.
+No error were found.

+IMAGE